Agramm18/Patient_Management_System_v.05/docs/project_info/FUTURE_PLANS.md

 - Complete access-request and approval workflow
 - Enforced role, department, permission, and action authorization
 - Working admin and local-admin console services
-- Patient record creation and search
+- Patient record creation, lookup, and updates
 - Appointment scheduling
 - Staff and department management
 - Audit and security-event review
-- Consistent error handling and logging
-- Automated unit and repository integration tests
+- Consistent error handling and automated unit and integration tests

-## Long-Term Product Plans
+## Long-Term Product Direction

-### User Interfaces and APIs
+### Interfaces and APIs

-- Complete and stabilize the console workflows first.
+- Complete console workflows first.
-- Add a JavaFX desktop interface.
+- Add a JavaFX desktop interface after service boundaries stabilize.
-- Add a REST API only after service boundaries and authorization are stable.
+- Add a REST API after authorization is enforced independently of the UI.
-- Add external service integrations only for defined product requirements.
+- Add external integrations only for defined product requirements.

 ### Infrastructure

 - Add Docker after local setup and integration tests are stable.
-- Add cloud deployment after a usable application release exists.
+- Add deployment automation after a usable release exists.
-- Evaluate Kubernetes only if operational complexity justifies it.
-- Evaluate Redis only for a defined caching or session use case.
+- Evaluate cloud hosting, Kubernetes, or Redis only for concrete operational requirements.

-### Monitoring and Security
+### Monitoring and Data

-- Structured audit logging
+- Structured audit logging and application metrics
-- Application metrics
-- Prometheus and Grafana
+- Prometheus and Grafana where operationally justified
-- Security monitoring and alerting
 - Documented retention and access rules

-### Data and Reporting

-- Reporting and analytics
-- Secure data export and import
+- Reporting, analytics, and audited data export
-- Python-based data processing
 - Machine-learning experiments only for a concrete, ethically reviewed use case